 CHDO Operating Assistance

 HOME funds may be used by CHDOs for general operating expenses.
 Assistance for operating expenses may not exceed $50,000 in any HOME Program Year.
 CHDO operating assistance awards may also be limited by other statutory or regulatory limits or restrictions.
 CHDO Operating Assistance is separate from, and not intended to supplant, CHDO Set-Aside funds.
 Operating Assistance funds cannot pay for project costs.
+CHDO Operating expenses are for the operation of the CHDO and are not project specific.

-For Program Year 2022, CHDO Operating Assistance will be awarded at the same time as an award of CHDO Set-Aside funds, and as a percentage of the CHDO Set-Aside funds awarded.
-The CHDO Operating Assistance will be ten percent (10%) of the CHDO Set-Aside funding award, up to a maximum of $50,000.
-(The maximum of $50,000 is for all CHDO Set-Aside awards in Program Year 2022, and not for each separate award.)
+For Program Year 2023, CHDO Operating Assistance will be awarded at the same time as an award of CHDO Set-Aside funds.
+Any award for CHDO Operating Assistance will be limited to a maximum of $50,000.
+(The maximum of $50,000 is for all CHDO Set-Aside awards in Program Year 2023, and not for each separate award.)
 In so doing, OHFA will make an exception to its normal policy that a separate Application must be submitted for each different activity and form of assistance.
-However, to be awarded the CHDO Operating Assistance, the Applicant must complete all sections of the 2022 HOME Program Application that pertain to CHDO Operating Assistance, and must be eligible to receive CHDO Operating Assistance at the time of Application.
+However, to be awarded the CHDO Operating Assistance, the Applicant must complete all sections of the 2023 HOME Program Application that pertain to CHDO Operating Assistance, and must be eligible to receive CHDO Operating Assistance at the time of Application.

 Applications for CHDO Operating Assistance only will not be accepted.